patriciogonzalezvivo/thebookofshaders/07/README.md

 * Animate this shapes
 * Combine different shaping functions to *cut holes* on the shape to make better flowers, snowflakes and gears.
 * Use the ```plot()``` function we were using on the *Shaping Functions Chapter* to draw just the contour.

+### Combining powers

+As we saw at the beginning polar coordinates are very useful and particularly easy to map into distance field.
+As we saw
+in the circle example you just need to compute the radius using a `length()` function.
+Also we already learn how to modulate that radius according to the angle using the `atan()` function.

+We can combine both to construct shapes according to how many sides it have.
+Check the following code from [Andrew Baldwin](https://twitter.com/baldand) [one of his blog post](http://thndl.com/square-shaped-shaders.html)

+<div class="codeAndCanvas" data="shapes.frag"></div>

 Congratulations!
 You have made it through the rough part!
 Take a break and let this concepts sediment, drawing simple shapes on Processing is really easy but not here.
 In shader-land everything the way to thing on shapes is twisted and can be exhausting to adapt to this new paradigm of coding.